-Broken bones can limit your movement, keep you from working, and often require extensive medical treatment.
-When someone else’s negligence causes your injury, you shouldn’t be the one paying the price.
+Broken bones can limit your movement, keep you from working, and often require medical treatment.
+When someone else’s negligence causes your injury, you should not be left handling the impact alone.

-If you or a loved one suffered a bone fracture in an accident caused by someone else, you need a legal team that understands the true cost of your recovery.
-At Jacoby & Meyers, we have over 50 years of experience fighting for injured Californians.
-We know that a “simple” break can lead to complex financial and physical burdens.
+If you or a loved one suffered a bone fracture in an accident caused by someone else, you need a legal team that understands the cost of recovery.
+At Jacoby & Meyers, we have over 50 years of experience representing injured Californians.
+We know that a “simple” break can lead to ongoing financial and physical challenges.
 Our Los Angeles broken bones lawyers are ready to handle the legal process so you can focus on healing.

-- Founded in 1972: We invented the modern personal injury model.
+- Founded in 1972: We have been focused on personal injury for decades.

 Why Experience Matters in Serious Injury Cases

-When you are facing mounting medical bills and lost wages from a severe injury, you need a law firm with the resources and reputation to stand up to insurance companies.
-Here’s where we come in.
+When you are facing medical bills and lost wages from an injury, you need a law firm with the resources and experience to address insurance company tactics.

-- Jacoby & Meyers has been a pillar of legal advocacy in California.
+- Jacoby & Meyers has represented injury victims throughout California.

 - With 14 locations across the state and a specific focus on serious personal injury cases.

-- We bring five decades of litigation experience to your corner.
+- We bring five decades of litigation experience to your case.

-Our team does more than just file paperwork.
-We meticulously build cases to ensure you achieve the full physical, financial, and emotional recovery you deserve.
+Our team builds cases carefully and thoroughly, documenting the physical, financial, and emotional impact of an injury.
 Contact us today for a free consultation.

 Can I Afford a Broken Bone Injury Lawyer?

-The physical pain of a broken bone is often worsened by the stress of rising medical bills and lost wages.
-Whether you are facing a compound fracture requiring surgery or a hairline fracture that prevents you from working, the financial impact is significant.
-Unfortunately, many victims hesitate to call a lawyer because they fear the cost of legal fees will only add to their debt.
+The physical pain of a broken bone is often accompanied by medical bills and lost wages.
+Whether you are facing a compound fracture requiring surgery or a hairline fracture that prevents you from working, the financial impact can be significant.
+Many injured individuals hesitate to call a lawyer because they are concerned about legal fees.

-- Zero Upfront Costs: You pay nothing to start your case.
+- Zero Upfront Costs: You pay nothing to begin your case.

-- No Hourly Fees: You are never billed for phone calls or meetings.
+- No Hourly Fees: You are not billed for phone calls or meetings.

-This contingency fee structure removes financial barriers and allows injured individuals to pursue their claims without added risk, while their legal team focuses on documenting the full impact of the injury from the start.
+This contingency fee structure allows injured individuals to pursue their claims without upfront attorney’s fees while their legal team focuses on documenting the impact of the injury.

 What To Do After a Broken Bone Injury

-- Seek medical attention immediately: Even if you think you can “walk it off,” get x-rays and follow all doctors’ orders.
+- Seek medical attention immediately: Even if you think you can “walk it off,” get X-rays and follow your doctor’s recommendations.

 - Document everything: Take photos of the accident scene, your injuries, and any hazards that caused the fall or crash.

-- Preserve evidence: Keep the clothes you were wearing, save medical bills, and do not repair damaged property (like a bike or car) until it is documented.
+- Preserve evidence: Keep the clothes you were wearing, save medical bills, and do not repair damaged property (such as a bike or car) until it has been documented.

 Expert Legal Tip from Our Attorneys